 “Floren wasn’t prejudiced.

-He saw the best in everyone;
+He saw the best in everybody,

-the benefit of the doubt.”
+The benefit of the doubt.”

 Uncle Floren loved

-He could always get a smile
+He always got a smile

 when he’d say: